HADDOCK2.4 basic protein-protein docking tutorial

 show sticks, resn HIS

-Is there any phosphate group present in this structure?
+Is there a phosphate group present in this structure?

 As a preparation step before docking, it is advised to remove any irrelevant water and other small molecules (e.g. small molecules from the crystallisation buffer), however do leave relevant co-factors if present.
-For E2A, the PDB file only contains water molecules.
-You can remove those in PyMOL by typing:
+For E2A, the only irrelevant molecules in the PDB file are the water molecules.
+You can remove those by typing: remove resn HOH

 Now let’s vizualize the residues affected by binding as identified by NMR.
 From Wang et al, EMBO J (2000) the following residues of E2A were identified has having significant chemical shift perturbations: